DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/10 Events/10 EventInfo and NativeEventInfo.md

         readonly element: DxElement;
     }

-`NativeEventInfo` is for browser events and includes the following fields:
+`NativeEventInfo` is made for browser events and includes the following fields:

 - `component`
 Reference to the component API.